 ARTICLE 21 PREVIOUS AGREEMENTS - MODIFICATIONS - NULLITY

 21.1.
-This Contract replaces any other preceding agreement between the parties on the subject.
+This Contract replaces any other preceding agreement between the parties on the subject, except for any pre-existing confidentiality agreements..

 21.2.
 No addition or modification to this contract shall be valid unless made in writing.
 However a party may be precluded by its conduct from asserting the invalidity of additions or modifications not made in writing to the extent that the other party has relied on such conduct.

-The second sentence of this clause is meant to protect a party against the other party using the clause in bad faith.
-When a party accepts a modification made orally and gives the other party reasons to rely upon the validity of such modification, it cannot thereafter argue that the modification was invalid because not made in writing.

 21.3.
 If any provision or clause of this Contract is found to be null or unenforceable, the Contract will be construed as a whole to effect as closely as practicable the original intent of the parties; however, if for good cause, either party would not have entered into the Contract knowing the interpretation of the Contract resulting from the foregoing, the Contract itself shall be null.

 ARTICLE 22 NO WAIVER